Trigo93/snake_rl/README.md

 # Snake Reinforcement Learning 🐍

 A Python implementation of the classic Snake game with reinforcement learning capabilities.
 This project combines a traditional Snake game implementation with a reinforcement learning environment, allowing AI agents to learn optimal gameplay strategies.
+This project does not use existing models or implementation nor import other RL libraries.
+Everything is demonstrated from scratch.

 ## Overview